 1. Sail the Whitsunday Islands

 Of course this had to be first, it's the main reason you're coming to Airlie Beach!
 74 beautiful islands of paradise make up the Whitsunday Islands and the best way to explore this popular destination is by a sailing tour.
 There are many different sailing tours to choose from, from racing maxi yachts to Pirates of the Caribbean style schooners.
 Depending on how much time you have in Airlie Beach, you can choose from 1 day sailing trips to 5 night liveaboards!
+An ocean rafting trip is also a great option for those who are a bit short on time too.
 See our Guide to the Whitsundays...

 2. Take a Scenic Flight